Hard coding: Solution

 An indirect reference, such as a variable inside the program called "FileName", could be expanded by accessing a "browse for file" dialogue window, and the program code would not have to be changed if the file moved.

 Hard coding is especially problematic in preparing the software for translation to other languages.

 In many cases, a single hard-coded value, such as an array size, may appear several times within the source code of a program.
 This would be a magic number.
 This may commonly cause a program bug if some of the appearances of the value are modified, but not all of them.
 Such a bug is hard to find and may remain in the program for a long time.
 A similar problem may occur if the same hard-coded value is used for more than one parameter value, e.g. an array of 6 elements and a minimum input string length of 6.
 A programmer may mistakenly change all instances of the value (often using an editor's search-and-replace facility) without checking the code to see how each instance is used.
 Both situations are avoided by defining constants, which associate names with the values, and using the names of the constants for each appearance within the code.

 One important case of hard coding is when strings are placed directly into the file, which forces translators to edit the source code to translate a program.
 (There is a tool called gettext that permits strings to be left in files, but lets translators translate them without changing the source code; it effectively de-hard codes the strings.)

-Hard coding in competitions
+Computing competitions

 In computing competitions such as the International Olympiad in Informatics, contestants are required to write a program with specific input-output pattern according to the requirement of the questions.

 In rare cases where the possible number of inputs is small enough, a contestant might consider using an approach that maps all possible inputs to their correct outputs.
 This program would be considered a hard-coded solution as opposed to an algorithmic one (even though the hard-coded program might be the output of an algorithmic program).